Bheith ar foluain go deo…

 “No,” he replied peevishly.
 “If you help me, they’ll take away the soap.”

 She nodded.
 “Alright.
-Then, I just wanted to say ‘thank you’, that is the kindest thing that anyone has ever done for me.
+Then, I wanted to say ‘thank you’, that is the nicest thing that anyone has ever done for me.
 I know that it wasn’t just for me, but I wanted to let you know how much that I appreciated the gesture.”

 “You are very kind.”